xeo3221/ai-chat-RN/README.md

 # AI Chat

 A modern mobile chat application built with React Native, Expo, and Appwrite.
-The app offers a seamless experience for interacting with AI, featuring a clean and intuitive interface, real-time chat functionality, and robust message management.
+The app offers a seamless experience for interacting with AI using AI SDK, featuring a clean and intuitive interface, real-time chat functionality, and robust message management.

 <details>
   <summary>Table of Contents</summary>